stefannyc/zokratesplus.github.io/index.md

 | **Federated Learning**               |                   | [zkFL](https://zokratesplus.github.io/federated_learning.html)         |        |            |

-Currently, we are trying to identify projects that would benefit most from our support.
+Your project is missing?
 Feel free to [reach out](./contact.html) and share your practical zero knowledge experience or needs.